 If the Modification Panel makes a determination in accordance with 9.5.2(a) then the Secretary shall within five (5) Business Days formally request a response from the Authority and place the Modification Proposal on the Agenda for further consideration at the next Modification Panel meeting, it being recognised at all times that the Authority is not obliged, as a result of a request pursuant to 9.5.2(a), to provide any response or indication.

-If the Modification Panel makes a determination in accordance with 9.5.2(b) the Secretary shall within five (5) Business Days of the date upon which the invitation for representations closed prepare, and submit a supplemental report (which need not be in the form of a Modification Report) and also procure that the Code Administrator submits that report and copies of any representations received to the Authority and circulates a copy to each Transporter, Users, each Independent Gas Transporter and Non-Code Parties.
+If the Modification Panel makes a determination in accordance with 9.5.2(b) the Secretary shall within five (5) Business Days of the date upon which the invitation for representations closed prepare, and submit a supplemental report (which need not be in the form of a Modification Report) and also procure that the Code Administrator submits that report and copies of any representations received to the Authority and circulates a copy to each Transporter, Users, each Independent Gas Transporter, the CDSP and Non-Code Parties.

 Any Report submitted to the Authority under paragraph 9.5.4 shall be supplemental to the Modification Report.
 Supplemental reports may, but need not, express a view and recommendation which confirms those expressed in the Modification Report to which it refers.